 Dividend reduced to a quarterly payment of \$0.06 per share from a monthly payment of \$0.05 per share.
-Following the rapid decline in commodity prices caused by the COVID-19 pandemic, and to preserve the Company's strong financial position, ARC announced in March 2020 that it would be reducing its monthly dividend of \$0.05 per share to a quarterly dividend of \$0.06 per share.
+Following the rapid decline in commodity prices caused by the COVID-19 pandemic, and to preserve the Company's strong financial position, ARC announced in March 2020 that it would reduce its monthly dividend of \$0.05 per share to a quarterly dividend of \$0.06 per share.

-Capital budget reduced to preserve balance sheet strength.
+Budgeted capital expenditures reduced to preserve balance sheet strength.
 Concurrent with the dividend reduction announcement, ARC reduced its capital budget of \$500 million to \$300 million, deferring a portion of the drilling and completions activities planned in the Greater Dawson and Ante Creek areas.
 Following an improvement in commodity prices, ARC subsequently increased its 2020 capital budget to \$350 million in November 2020.

-Cash flow used in investing activities was \$364.3 million and capital expenditures totalled \$343.2 million.
+Cash flow used in investing activities was \$364.3 million and capital expenditures(1) totalled \$343.2 million.
 ARC focused on its core Montney assets in 2020, investing \$343.2 million in capital expenditures.
-A significant focus of ARC's 2020 capital program was on expanding the Company's low-cost Montney business by completing the Dawson Phase IV facility in the second quarter of 2020, adding processing capacity of 90 MMcf per day of natural gas and 10,500 barrels per day of condensate and NGLs.
+A significant focus of ARC's 2020 capital program was to expand the Company's low-cost Montney business by completing the Dawson Phase IV facility in the second quarter of 2020, adding processing capacity of 90 MMcf per day of natural gas and 10,500 barrels per day of condensate and NGLs.
 ARC drilled 59 wells and completed 66 wells in 2020.

 Acquisition and integration of Seven Generations.
-On February 10, 2021, ARC announced that it had entered into a Business Combination with Seven Generations to combine in an all-share transaction.
+On February 10, 2021, ARC announced that it had entered into a Business Combination with Seven Generations in an all-share transaction.
 The Business Combination was structured through a plan of arrangement under the Canada Business Corporations Act, where Seven Generations shareholders received 1.108 common shares of ARC for each class "A" common share of Seven Generations.
-On April 6, 2021, ARC issued approximately 369.4 million common shares to acquire all of the
+On April 6, 2021, ARC issued approximately 369.4 million common shares to acquire all of the outstanding Seven Generations class "A" common shares, making Seven Generations a wholly-owned subsidiary of ARC.
+On May 1, 2021, ARC amalgamated with Seven Generations.